Binary response model with many weak instruments: The Model

 \subsection{Regularization with many weak instruments}

-We in this paper use regularization to resolve the aforementioned issues related to many, and nearly weak, instruments.
+We use regularization to resolve the aforementioned issues related to many, and nearly weak, instruments.
 There are various regularization methods available in the literature.
 A popular approach is reducing the number of instruments by (i) choosing the optimal number of instruments that minimizes a model selection criterion (e.g., \citealp{donald2001choosing}) or (ii) using a variable selection procedure such as Lasso (e.g., \citealp{Belloni}) or Elastic-net (e.g., \citealp{Caner2014}).
-This approach works particularly well if the signal from instruments is (i) concentrated on a few of them (called the sparsity condition) and (ii) strong enough to consistently select a set of instruments with non-zero coefficients in the first stage.
-However, in spite of its popularity, this is not always the best approach to use many instruments.
-A concern related to this approach is that the sparsity condition may not hold when the variables of interest are highly correlated with each other.
-In such a case, there would be a model selection mistake in which irrelevant instruments are included; the selection mistake is not desirable since it can make the resulting estimators less efficient.
-Hence, it would be better to avoid using the variable selection procedure if such a selection mistake is likely to occur.
-In this regard, given that (i) we consider the situation with many (nearly) weak instruments and (ii) the variable selection procedures tend to select no instrument or almost randomly choose a set of instruments in such a scenario (see, e.g., \citealp{Belloni}), the variable selection procedure may not be appropriate in our setting.
-Moreover, as in Examples~\ref{example2} and~\ref{example}, if instruments are given by a set of dummies, it is not advisable to choose a few of them; this is because (i) a selected set of instruments will depend on how the variables are encoded and (ii) the categorical variables are not likely to be represented by only a few of them.
+This approach works particularly well if the signal from instruments is (i) concentrated on a few of them (called the sparsity condition) and (ii) strong enough to consistently select a set of instruments with non-zero first-stage coefficients.
+However, despite its popularity, this is not always the best approach to use many instruments.
+For example, the sparsity condition may not hold when the variables of interest are highly correlated with each other.
+In such a case, there could be a model selection mistake of choosing irrelevant instruments.
+The selection mistake is not desirable especially in finite samples, because the resulting estimators could be less efficient.
+For additional concerns related to the selection mistake, see \citet[p.\ 293]{Hansen2014}.
+Hence, it would be advisable to avoid using the variable selection procedure if such a selection mistake is likely to occur.
+In this regard, the variable selection procedure may not be appropriate in our setting, because (i) we consider many (nearly) weak instruments and (ii) in such a scenario, variable selection procedures tend to select no instrument or almost randomly choose a set of instruments (see, e.g., \citealp{Belloni}).
+Furthermore, as in Examples~\ref{example2} and~\ref{example}, if instruments are given by a set of dummies, it is not recommended to choose a few of them; this is because (i) a selected set of instruments will depend on how the variables are encoded and (ii) the categorical variables are not likely to be represented by only a few of them.